guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 As the trials are completed, press ``r`` in Guild Compare to refresh the display and view the trial results.
-You can compare the differences in accuracy and loss and see what hyperparamter values were used for each.
+You can compare the differences in accuracy and loss and see what hyperparamter values were used for each result.

 !!! note
     The `cloudml-hptune` itself will not have accuracy or loss.
-It's job is limited to starting other training runs, which will have accuracy and loss.
+It's job is limited to starting other training runs (trials), which do have accuracy and loss.

 !!! tip
     In Guild Compare, you can sort any column in numeric descending order by moving the cursor to the column and pressing ``1``.
-This is useful for sorting runs by accuracy to show the most accuracy model at the top of the list.
-You can sort in ascending order by pressing ``!``, which is useful for ordering runs by loss.
+This is useful for sorting runs by accuracy --- the most accuracy model will appear at the top of the list.
+You can sort in ascending order by pressing ``!``.
+This is useful for sorting runs by loss,

-    You must re-order a column after you refresh the display by pressing ``r``.
+    Note that you must re-order a column after you refresh the display.

 ## Cleanup